 A Positive Outlook Toward Mental Health Services

 Aside from trying to cope with their substantial challenges, the students who are high achievers: “have positive attitudes about mental health services, and are likely to seek help.
-In fact, 73% of respondents have sought help from someone in the last 12 months” .
-This is very optimistic news in regard to the younger generation seeking help for their mental health issues, yet there are still other obstacles.
+73% of respondents have sought help from someone in the last 12 months.”
+This is very optimistic news regarding the younger generation seeking help for their mental health issues, yet there are still other obstacles.

-When it comes to their degree of feeling comfortable about discussing their mental health issues, after their preference of close friends and the campus counseling center, the respondents stated that they preferred getting help from a professor or academic advisor.
+When it comes to their degree of feeling comfortable about discussing their mental health issues, they preferred close friends and the campus counseling center, and the respondents stated that they preferred getting help from a professor or academic advisor.
 Regrettably, though, over 66% of the students who took part in the survey, said that do not feel at ease having these discussions.

 Advice for Academic Advisors, Faculty & College/University Administrations